9th8/up-to-date-real-world-haskell/5-writing-a-library.md

 }
 ```

-To better understand how the code works, let\'s look at a simpler
+To better understand how the code works, let's look at a simpler
 example in more detail.

 ``` screen